luzpm1102/react-code-challenge/README.md

 ---

 ### Have fun!
-I know, all of this sounds kinda picky, but at the end of the day we consider that those are basics of any software engineer, and you'll be facing this kind og challenges daily, but we hope you love your job as we do, so don't worry if you don't complete the whole exercise, we value the effort and we will only evaluate the code you write, not if you complete the 100% of each exercise.
+I know, all of this sounds kinda picky, but at the end of the day we consider that those are basics of any software engineer, and you'll be facing this kind of challenges daily, but we hope you love your job as much as we do, so don't worry if you couldn't complete the whole exercise, we value the effort and we will only evaluate the code you write, not if you complete the 100% of each exercise.

 ---